deng113jie/cis-springcamp-2016/lab1.md

 <p><strong>Advanced Excercise :</strong></p>
 <p>By using these functions, try to write the following programs, and answer the following questions.</p>
 <ul>
 <li>Get the viewing figures per game.
 What is the most popular game on average?
 You can reduce averages by using <em>RDD.aggregateByKey(initialization),function_one, function_two)</em>.
 We will use an accumulator which is two values, (sum, number_of_elements).
-The sum is the sum of the viewers over all periods so far, and the number of elemsnts is how many elements have with the same key have we summed so far.
+The sum is the sum of the viewers over all periods so far, and the number of elements is how many elements have with the same key have we summed so far.
 An aggregationByKey needs an initialization of the <em>accumulator</em>, and two function :
 <ul>
 <li>The first is to aggregate between (aggregated_value, intermediate_aggr) + (value)</li>
 <li>The second to aggregate couples of (aggregated_value1, intermediate_aggr1) + (aggregated_value2, intermediate_aggr2).
 Try looking for the aggregator on the official Spark Documentation to get used to this reflexe.</li>